novakov-alexey/novakov-alexey.github.io/content/adam-optimizer/index.md

 1. square: `def sqr: Tensor[T] = TensorOps.pow(t, 2)`
 1. sqrt: `def sqrt: Tensor[T] = TensorOps.sqrt(t)`

-# Visualization
+# Visualisation

-We are going to visualize Adam gradient trace to global minimum using Picta.
+We are going to visualise Adam gradient trace to global minimum using [Picta](https://github.com/cedricmjohn/picta).
 So all we do is constructing ANN with Adam type parameter:

 ```scala
 val ann = Sequential[Double, Adam](